 Skip to main content

-In this article, we'll explore an approach to implementing PROMPTs and buffering a conditional trigger.
+In this article, we'll walk through an approach to implementing the PROMPT function and buffering a conditional response.

 Written by Yanni Hajioannou